TKESuperDave/PayaServices/Merchant Application Gateway/Process.md

 ## **Certification Methods**

-Before you are able to go into production Paya Services requires that you cerify your solution using the follow web methods.
+Before you are able to go into production, Paya Services requires that you cerify your solution using the follow web methods.
 These methods do not create live transactions with in the banking system but allow you to setup your solution for testing and ceritifying purposes.

 ### **ACH Certification Methods**